Killing of Ken Lee: Victim

-Kenneth Lee, aged 59, was staying in a nearby homeless shelter.
+Kenneth Lee (1963 – December 18, 2022), aged 59, was staying in a nearby homeless shelter.
 Witnesses told CTV News that Lee was visiting a friend who was living at the Strathcona Hotel shelter.

 Police said that Lee was holding a liquor bottle at the time of the attack and that the theft of the alcoholic beverage was likely a motive for the attack.
 Police also said they do not believe the victim knew any of the attackers.

-Lee lived in Toronto and was an immigrant from Hong Kong.
+Lee was an immigrant from Hong Kong Island, and lived in Toronto for most of his life.
+His family described Kenneth as "a man with a kind soul and a heart of gold".